vvzen/open-pipe/ROADMAP.md

 If a required entry is missing, it's up to the implementation of the single function relying on that config file to properly handle this exception.
 Instead, the `get_config(name)` call should automatically validate all of the entries based on the JSONschema of that config.

+## Implement sequence and shot creation

+Something like:

+`op-show create-sequence --name sc010` ?

+and

+`op-show create-shot --name sc010_0010` ?

+Or
+`op-sequence create --name sc010`

+and

+`op-shot create --name sc010_0010`

+Probably the second, to keep the CLIs simple and minimal.
+Also, in a future we might have `op-asset create`, etc.

+## Implement caching of config files

+## Write docstrings where missing